Buffalo Bandits

 The Buffalo Bandits are an American professional box lacrosse team based in Buffalo, New York, that competes in the National Lacrosse League (NLL).
 The team plays its home games at KeyBank Center.
 The Bandits played in the Major Indoor Lacrosse League from 1992 to 1997, then in its successor the NLL since 1998.
-The Bandits are one of the oldest franchises in the league, behind the Oshawa FireWolves (which were founded in 1987 as the original Philadelphia Wings (1987–2014) franchise) and the Colorado Mammoth (which were founded in 1987 as the Baltimore Thunder).
-The Bandits are the oldest franchise still playing in their original city and are the most successful team in the league, holding the record for most league titles at 7.
+The Bandits are one of the oldest franchises in the league, behind the Oshawa FireWolves (which were founded in 1987 as the original Philadelphia Wings franchise) and the Colorado Mammoth (which were founded in 1987 as the Baltimore Thunder).
+The Bandits are the oldest franchise still playing in their original city and are widely regarded as the most popular franchise in the league.
+The Bandits are tied with the Toronto Rock for the most National Lacrosse League Cup championships with 7 titles.

 The Bandits are owned by Hockey Western New York LLC, led by Terry Pegula who also owns the Rochester Americans, Buffalo Sabres and the Buffalo Bills.

 History

 The three NLL Cups won by the Bandits in the 2020s.
 The cup on the left was awarded in 2024, the cup in the center was awarded in 2025, and the cup on the right was awarded in 2023.

 The Bandits played their first season in 1992.
 They played home games at Buffalo Memorial Auditorium sharing with the Buffalo Sabres until its closure in 1996.

 The Bandits became the first expansion franchise in MILL/NLL history to win a championship in its first season.
 The Bandits repeated as champions in their second season, compiling the league's only perfect season to date that year, lost the championship game their third season and captured their third Championship in 1996, their fifth season.
 It was not until 1999, their eighth season, that the Bandits did not make the playoffs.

-After their 1996 championship-winning season, the Bandits returned to the NLL Championship game on three separate occasions (1997, 2004, 2006) only to lose each time, including twice at home.
+After their 1996 championship-winning season, the Bandits returned to the NLL Championship in 1997, 2004, and 2006) only to lose each time, including twice at home.
 It would not be until 2008 that the Bandits would win their elusive fourth championship, a 14–13 triumph over Portland.
 The Bandits would lose the finals three more times before securing their fifth championship in 2023.
 The Bandits won their fifth title against the Colorado Mammoth winning the third and final game of the three game series 13–4.
 The following year, the Bandits repeated as champions, winning their sixth title in a sweep of the Albany FireWolves.
-The Bandits secured a third-straight championship in 2025, their 7th overall and most in the NLL all-time, as well as one of only seven top-level professional North American sports teams to achieve the feat of a "three-peat."
+The Bandits secured a third-straight championship in 2025, their 7th overall and most in the NLL all-time.

 As of 2025, Buffalo is the longest tenured team in the NLL, in terms of continuous years in their home city, at 33 seasons.
-The team is also the strongest-attended franchise in the league, with an average attendance of over 18,000 fans per game in 2025, an NLL record and substantially outdrawing its NHL counterpart, the Sabres.
+The team is also the strongest-attended franchise in the league, with an average attendance of over 18,000 fans per game in 2025, an NLL record.